 What are the most crypto-friendly cities in the world?

 While North America may be the biggest trailblazer in terms of rapidly normalizing cryptocurrency and blockchain, this adoption isn’t taking place everywhere at the same speed – in fact, some small cities are outpacing large metropolitan areas.
+It might be worth it to relocate to a less populous city.

 Despite comparatively lower numbers of bitcoin ATMs outside of North America, these crypto-kiosks also have a noticeable presence in many other countries around the world, including nations with much smaller economies than the U.S. or Canada (like Tbilisi, Georgia!)